Workshop: Bodega_California.AppliedPhylogenetics.Mar2-9

 California coast, which has on-site housing.
 Our newly increased bandwidth

-and access to computing clusters allows us to utilize computer-intensive
+and access to computing clusters allows us to utilize -intensive

 approaches even in a one-week course.
 The course format will involve